-- APP 12 requires that organisations must provide written reasons for denial of access and the mechanisms available to complain about the refusal.
-The reasons may be framed so as not to defeat the purpose of denying access (eg. so as not to highlight to a 'suspect' requesting access that an investigation into their activities or misconduct is underway and providing access to their personal information would prejudice the investigations).
-It is prudent to retain a copy of those written reasons in order to avoid any confusion in the event of a dispute. - Where access is denied in the manner requested by the individual, the School must take such steps (if any) as are reasonable in the circumstances to give access in a way that meets the needs of the School and the individual.
-This is intended to ensure that entities work with individuals to try to satisfy their request.
-It may be that the use of a mutually agreed intermediary may permit sufficient access.
+10.19 APP 12 requires that organisations must provide written reasons for denial of access and the mechanisms available to complain about the refusal.
+The reasons may be framed so as not to defeat the purpose of denying access (e.g., so as not to highlight to a 'suspect' requesting access that an investigation into their activities or misconduct is underway and providing access to their personal information would prejudice the investigations).
+It is prudent to retain a copy of those written reasons in order to avoid any confusion in the event of a dispute.